BlockstreamResearch/bip-frost-dkg/README.md

     the vector `sum_coms` is now the complete component-wise sum of the `coms[j]` vectors from every participant `j`.
     It acts as a VSS commitment to the sum `f = f_0 + ... + f_{n-1}` of the polynomials of all participants.)

-    To prevent malicious participants from embedding a [[BIP 341](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki)] Taproot script path in the threshold public key, each participant creates a modified VSS commitment called `sum_coms_tweaked` from `sum_coms`, such that the public key generated from `sum_coms_tweaked` has an unspendable script path.
+    To generate a threshold public key with an unspendable [[BIP 341](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki)] Taproot script path, each participant computes a Taproot tweak `t` for an unspendable script path.
-    This is achieved by computing a Taproot tweak `t` for an unspendable script path and adding the point `t * G` to `sum_coms[0]`.
+    They then add the point `t * G` to `sum_coms[0]`, resulting in a new VSS commitment called `sum_coms_tweaked`.

     Participant `i` computes the public share of every participant `j` as follows: